dshravank11-lgtm/Sonic-Graph/LOG.md

 the error with uploading it was the way the inmp441 mic was wired so i wired it without the breadboard directly with jumper wires, took like 20 minutes to find out what was causing it.

 set up the ttp223b touch sensors, took ~10 mins

+TFT turns on but dosent change colour :(, spent 6 mins troubleshooting